 With permission, from the collection of the Evansville Museum

-LST-158 38k LST-158 burning in the distance after being fatally struck by a German aerial bomb off Licata, Sicily, 11 July 1943.
+LST-158 38k USS LST-158 burning in the distance after being fatally struck by a German aerial bomb off Licata, Sicily, 11 July 1943.

 Frame capture from the "Victory at Sea" series, Episode 14, "Roman Renaissance."